 When you have decided on the connection to use, contact your local Internet Service Provider and open an account.

-Once your ISP has supplied you with your account information and the appropriate connection hardware, you may proceed with connecting the Magnia SG20.
+Once your ISP has supplied you with your account information and the appropriate connection hardware, you may proceed to the following section to connect to the Internet.